-The National HS-STEM Summer Internship Program provides undergraduate juniors and seniors the opportunity to work with homeland security professionals and researchers for up to ten weeks during the summer.
-Participants are provided a stipend and conduct research in DHS mission-relevant research areas at federal research facilities and DHS Centers of Excellence.
+The National HS-STEM Summer Internship Program provides undergraduate and graduate students the opportunity to work with homeland security professionals and researchers for up to ten weeks during the summer.
+Participants are provided a stipend and conduct research in DHS mission-relevant research areas at federal research facilities.

 Science and Technology Directorate

 Stipend of $600 per week for undergraduates and $700 per week for graduate students during the 10-week internship period and transportation expenses for one round trip between the student’s current or home address and the assigned federal research facility (with some limitations).

 - Be a U.S. citizen

 - Be at least 18 years of age at the start of the internship period

 - Be enrolled full-time as an undergraduate or graduate student at a U.S. accredited college or university as of the application deadline

 - Have a cumulative GPA of 3.30 or higher on a 4.00 scale averaged over all U.S. postsecondary institutions

 - Be majoring in a science, technology, engineering, or mathematics field with interest in the Department’s research areas

 - Be pursuing long-term career goals aligned with the DHS mission and objectives